sparkflows/sparkflows-docs/docs/user-guide/data-exploration/data-exploration.rst

 Data Exploration
 ==========

-Fire Insights provides a number of features for exploration of data.
+Fire Insights provides a number of processors or nodes for exploration of data.

 Data Exploration Processors in Fire Insights